 'All arrows into the gold' means: try to achieve a circular shaped scatter ellipse and an AGI > 95.

 Arrow Grouping Indicator (AGI)

 RyngDyng by Archery Analytics will help you to make your results traceable and comparable.
-Similar to the handicap in golf sports, Archery Analytics developped the Arrow Grouping Indicator, which is the most important number used in bow tuning and for measuring your performance.
-The AGI tells you how narrow your group of arrows is, and this number is independent on the distance to the target.
+Archery Analytics developped the Arrow Grouping Indicator, which is the most important number used in bow tuning and for measuring your performance.
+The AGI tells you how narrow your group of arrows is, and this number is normalized in order to become independent on the distance to the target.

 AGI = 100 menas that all your arrows hit the same point.
 AGI = 0 means that all your arrows are scattered over the whole target face.
 If you want to have all your arrows inside the gold, you should achieve an AGI greater than 95.
 As a side note: world class athletes achieve an AGI of 99.0 in in-door tournaments!

 Even the smallest improvements in your bow settings or in your shooting style will be visible in the measured AGI.

 There are many more things to discover when starting to undertake data analysis on your arrows.
 This was just a quick overview on the most important numbers.
 The opportunity is huge and this is just the starting point.
 Just imagine analysises that tell you, which arrows are better for you, what is the optimal arrow shaft diameter for in-door tournaments, how to tune your button for which type of arrows and so on and so on ...